HR analytics: what your HRMS can do for you

 - The potential impact of HR analytics

-What are HR analytics?
+What is HR analytics?

 Put simply, HR analytics are sophisticated reports using your stored people data.
 By combining different data sets, your HRMS can provide strategic, and even predictive, insights that can be used to better guide your business strategy.
 In a sense, they are a more sophisticated version of HR KPIs (KPIs 2.0, if you will) only whereas KPIs tend to be backward-looking, HR analytics are peering into the future.